PRASSamin/PRAS-Video-Downloader/README.md

 # PRAS Videos Downloader

-Pras Video Downloader is a simple and efficient tool for downloading videos from various platforms.
+PRAS Video Downloader is a simple and efficient tool for downloading videos from various platforms.
 It provides an easy-to-use interface to download videos for offline viewing.

 ## Description